 If you’re interested in the design of the ALLY you’re better off going with the AmpliFi, and if you’re interested in reliable power over long distances you’re better going off with pretty much any other router we’ve ever tested (notably the $350 Netgear Nighthawk X8, the $109 TP-Link Archer C9, or the $229 Linksys WRT AC3200).

-With a clunky, out of date web UI, annoying app, terrible performance and a $379 price tag, the ALLY router fails on every possible metric in competes in.
+With a clunky, out-of-date web UI, annoying app, terrible performance, and a $379 price tag, the ALLY router fails in every possible metric it competes in.
 Not to sound like a broken record here, but if there’s anything you should take away from this review, it’s “don’t buy this router”.